 What is a Gyro?

 A gyro is a Greek dish containing meat, typically pork or lamb, cooked on a vertical rotisserie, stuffed in a pita, and topped with things like lettuce, tomato, feta cheese, and tzatziki sauce.
 It's served similarly to traditional shawarma in a pita or wrap, and they're both derived from the Turkish donor kebab which, if you've never had one, is HEAVEN.

 Although it is a burger, this gyro burger tastes more like a gyro than a everyday hamburger.
-It is seasoned with Mediterranean herbs and spices, which might not work for everyone if you're expecting something to taste more burger-like.
-If you would like a burger with more traditional flavors, try my Juicy Turkey Burgers.
+It is seasoned with Mediterranean herbs and spices, which might not work for everyone if you're expecting something that tastes more burger-like.
+If you would like a burger with more traditional flavors, try my Juicy Low FODMAP Turkey Burgers.

 - Barbecue (I use a natural gas grill) or a grill pan

 - Chopping knife and board

 Low FODMAP Gyro Burgers: Ingredients & Success Tips